 Track all student work and review progress from a single page.

-Every subject in Stile has its own Markbook, which shows you a grid view of every student and every lesson within that subject.
+Every Subject in Stile has its own Markbook, or Gradebook in North America, which shows you a grid view of every student and every Lesson within that Subject.
 It's the quickest way to see an overview of your students' activities, and you can quickly and easily drill down to get more details.
 This article acts as a quick guide and directory to more specific tutorials on each part of the Markbook page.

 Access the Markbook by clicking the green Markbook button in the Subject header at the top of the page.

 Here's what you can see and do in the Markbook:

 - Understand student activity at a glance;

 - View details about individual student work;

 - Open and close Folders to organize your view;

 - See more details about a specific Lesson;